Skip to main content

 </repositories>

-Add the following file to your resources folder:
+Add the following configuration of Kadai-Outbox to your resources folder:

 src/main/resources/kadai-outbox.properties